 On the top of almost every whitetail hunter's bucket list is a "dream trip" to a state famous for growing big, mature whitetails.
 After all, who wouldn't want to chase Booners in places like Kansas, Iowa, or even Kentucky?

-For the average hunter, however, a trip like this is a once-in-a-lifetime occurrence.
+For the average deer hunter, however, a trip like this is a once-in-a-lifetime occurrence.
 Most of us are confined to hunting within a few hours from home, and chasing the best whitetails our state has to offer.

-As deer season approaches (or is already open in many states) we’ve all read about the “best” states for chasing whitetails.
-States like Kansas, Iowa, Kentucky, Wisconsin, and Indiana consistently produce large numbers of trophy deer.
+As deer season approaches we've all read about the best states for chasing whitetails.
+States like Kansas, Iowa, Kentucky, Wisconsin and Indiana consistently produce large numbers of trophy deer.

-What if, however, you don’t live in a “deer famous” state?
+What if, however, you don't live in a deer-famous state?
+What if your area isn't exactly crawling with monster bucks?

-We’ve compiled a list of 10 of the worst states in America for deer hunting.
-While there is no one category that makes a state “bad” for whitetail hunting, the following states exhibit low harvest numbers, large numbers of yearling bucks harvested, low numbers of mature bucks, heavy hunter density, consistently adverse weather, or all of the above.
+We've compiled a list of 10 of the worst states in America for deer hunting.
+While there's no one category that makes a state bad for whitetail hunting, the following states exhibit low harvest numbers, large numbers of yearling bucks, low numbers of mature bucks, heavy hunter density, consistently adverse weather or all of the above.

-Michigan has a long and proud hunting heritage, and its placement on this list is sure to earn the ire of many of the state’s 648,000 hunters.
-In addition to being one of the coldest states, however, Michigan ranks second nationally in the percentage of yearling bucks harvested in 2013 (59% of all bucks harvested).
+Michigan has a long and proud hunting heritage, and its placement on this list is sure to earn the ire of many of the state's 648,000 hunters.
+In addition to being one of the coldest states, however, Michigan ranks second nationally in the percentage of yearling bucks harvested in 2013 (59 percent of all bucks harvested).

-In fact, only 17% of the bucks harvested in Michigan in 2013 were three and a half years old or older (third lowest nationally).
-The prospect of enduring adverse conditions and a large amount of competition for a relatively small chance at mature buck earns Michigan a second place ranking.
+In fact, only 17 percent of the bucks harvested in Michigan in 2013 were three and a half years old or older (third lowest nationally).
+The prospect of enduring adverse conditions and a large amount of competition for a relatively small chance at mature buck earns Michigan a second-place ranking.

 Wisconsin is arguably one of the best states in the nation for chasing big whitetails.
 Over the years, many record book deer have come from this great state.